 We think these are strong claims, and are deeply troubled by the harm the Act will impose on young women most in need of a safe and adequate bypass procedure.
 The State has filed a motion to dismiss.

 A hearing was held on our motion for a preliminary injunction and the State’s motion to dismiss on March 18, 2015.
 On September 2, 2016, the Court denied the motion to dismiss in its entirety and ordered the State to file an answer after which it will decide the preliminary injunction.
 Reprod.
 Health Servs. v.
 Strange, 204 F.Supp.3d 1300 (M.D.
 Ala.
 2016).
 The Court subsequently invited motions for judgment on the pleadings and set a briefing schedule to conclude on December 16, after which she will decide the PI motion and any motions for judgment on the pleadings.

-The State got a legislator to sponsor a bill to amend the Act to try to cure some of the problems that we identified.
+During the 2017 legislative session, the State got a legislator to sponsor a bill to amend the Act to try to cure some of the problems that we identified.
 We do not think it changes the analysis even if it passes and have urged to Court to issue a decision.
 Ultimately the bill passed in the Senate but died in the House without a floor vote before the end of the session.